Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Results and discussion

 The PCA-derived importance scores, summarised under the column $\mathbf{w^{(m)}}$ (\Cref{eq:importance_score}) in \Cref{tab:feature_ranking_coupon}, confirm the trends identified in the exploratory and correlation analyses.
 RMS, TE, and PA, all from the time domain, each attained a score of 0.80, highlighting their dominant contribution to the variance structure.
 Their similar scores reflect the strong correlations observed earlier, illustrating how PCA assigns comparable importance to highly correlated features.
 EPR and RA both scored 0.76; in particular, the RA contribution reflects its distinct variance pattern, which aligns with its inverse relationship to impact energy, as also indicated by the negative correlation coefficients in \Cref{fig:correlation_analysis_time_domain}.

 In the frequency domain, PCR achieved the highest score (0.78), confirming its statistical independence from PF and WPF, as indicated by weak correlations.
-The lower scores of WPF (0.60) and PF (0.45) correspond to their irregular and dispersed trends observed in the exploratory analysis.
+The lower scores for WPF (0.60) and PF (0.45) correspond to the irregular, dispersed trends observed in the exploratory analysis.
 In the time-frequency domain, AM and AME both achieved scores of 0.80, consistent with their near-perfect correlation.
 DM, with a moderate score of 0.72, complements this pair by capturing additional high-frequency dynamics not fully represented by AM or AME.

-A robustness assessment complemented the feature ranking and selection step through a noise sensitivity analysis, in which 5\% Gaussian noise was introduced to the dataset.
+A robustness assessment complemented the feature ranking and selection step with a noise-sensitivity analysis, in which 5\% Gaussian noise was added to the dataset.
 Robustness scores $r^{(m)}$ (\Cref{eq:RMSE}), reported in \Cref{tab:feature_ranking_coupon}, quantified the resilience of each feature against these perturbations. \Cref{fig:stability_test} illustrates the resultant effects, presenting median values for each energy level to elucidate underlying trends.

 Amplitude-based features (PA, RMS, TE, AM, and AME) demonstrated high robustness ($r^{(m)} \geq 0.97$), maintaining consistent energy trends in the presence of noise.
 This robustness is consistent with their strong energy sensitivity and dominant contribution to variance.
 As previously confirmed by both exploratory and PCA analyses, these descriptors showed stable monotonic behaviour and high importance scores.
 Furthermore, since additive white Gaussian noise affects all dimensions uniformly in PCA~\citep{pyatykh2012image}, these high-importance features tend to preserve their relative relationships under perturbation.
 This robustness results from their signal variance substantially exceeding the noise level, whereas features with lower importance scores are more vulnerable to saturation and distortion effects~\citep{hong2018asymptotic, hong2021heppcat}.